getodk/zulipbot/config/templates/contributorAddition.md

-Welcome to Zulip, @{commenter}!
+Welcome to ODK, @{commenter}!
 We just sent you an invite to collaborate on this repository at https://github.com/{repoOwner}/{repoName}/invitations.
-Please accept this invite in order to claim this issue and begin a fun, rewarding experience contributing to Zulip!
+Please accept this invite in order to claim this issue and begin a fun and rewarding experience contributing to ODK!

-Here's some tips to get you off to a good start:
+Here are some tips to get you off to a good start:
-* Join me on the [Zulip developers' server](https://chat.zulip.org), to get help, chat about this issue, and meet the other developers.
+* Please read the README.md and CONTRIBUTING.md in this repo.
+Those two documents have much of what you need to get started.
-* [Unwatch this repository](https://help.github.com/articles/unwatching-repositories/), so that you don't get 100 emails a day.
+* Join the [ODK developer Slack](http://slack.getodk.org/) to get help, chat about this issue, and meet the other developers.

-As you work on this issue, you'll also want to refer to the [Zulip code contribution guide](https://zulip.readthedocs.io/en/latest/contributing/index.html), as well as the rest of the developer documentation on that site.
+* Sign up and introduce yourself on the [ODK community forum](https://forum.getodk.org/) to meet the broader ODK community.

 See you on the other side (that is, the pull request side)!